palash0216/palash0216/README.md

-⚙ 🔭 I’m currently working on an Internship Program with Inmovidu.
+⚙ 🔭 I’m currently working on an CP.
-      **Artificial Intelligence Industrial Program**

 ⚙ 🌱 I’m currently learning **Everything**